mootools/mootools-core/Docs/Types/Array.md

 	function say(infoMessage, errorMessage){
 		alert([errorMessage, infoMessage, 'There was no message supplied.'].pick());

-		// Or more MooTools 1.2 style using Generics Array.pick([errorMessage, infoMessage, 'There was no message supplied.']);
+		//or more MooTools 1.2 style using Generics Array.pick([errorMessage, infoMessage, 'There was no message supplied.']);

 	}
-	say(); //Alerts "There was no message supplied." say("This is an info message."); //Alerts "This is an info message." say("This message will be ignored.", "This is the error message."); //Alerts "This is the error message."
+	say(); //alerts 'There was no message supplied.' say('This is an info message.'); //alerts 'This is an info message.' say('This message will be ignored.', 'This is the error message.'); //alerts 'This is the error message.'

 ### Notes: